SilvaneUX/donut-test/README.md

 --------------------------------------------------------------------------------------------
 Now,

-Welcome to donut-test, feel free to pull you own code building
+Welcome to donut-test, feel free to pull your own code!

-feel free to do your own research code that might be helpfull
+Feel free to do your own code.
+Our mission is to get clean code (you can pull everything yyou like!)

-our mission is to get clean code (you can pull everything you think it usefull!) but of course please not printed some "Hello world".
+But of course, please don't just print "Hello world" or anything like that!

-i wil accpet any source code that than can run (it's okay if it had some bug, at least it can run).
+I will accept any source code that can run (it's okay if it had some bug, at least it can run).
-Everyone could fix the other buged code. all bugged code could be fixed by anyone people, but pls mention the bug so it will be more challangging
+All bugged code will be fixed by other people, but please mention the bug so it will be more challenging

-After everything you made made, anything like bug list, code review, new pull request, dont forget to add your name at CONTRIBUTING.md
+After you pull anything that you have made (like bug list, code review, new pull request, etc).
+Don't forget to add your name at CONTRIBUTING.md!
-I will merge it ass soon as someone add new name to contributing list
+I will merge it as soon as someone adds a new name to contributing list.

-Thank you all guys, happy coding and feed a bug XD
+Thank you so much, guys!
+Happy coding and feed a bug XD